ScottClaessens/phyloParrot/README.md

-# Crowdsourcing and phylogenetic modelling reveal parrot tool use is not rare
+# Digital video platforms and phylogenetic modelling reveal parrot tool use is not rare

-Using crowdsourcing and phylogenetic modelling to identify tool use in parrots.
+Using YouTube and phylogenetic modelling to identify tool use in parrots.

 ## Getting started